Agoric/documentation/main/guides/ui-tutorial/agoric-provider/index.md

 The `AgoricProvider` provides a few things in the context of your app, accessible through hooks and components:

-- A wallet connection with cosmos-kit
+- Wallet connection support for numerous wallets (using cosmos-kit).
-- Access to the user's purse balances, offers, and other smart wallet state
+- Access to the user's purse balances, offers, and other smart wallet state.
-- Callbacks for making offers and signing transactions
+- Callbacks for making offers and signing transactions.
-- Access to a `chainStorageWatcher` for reading contract state
+- Access to a `chainStorageWatcher` for reading contract state.

-This makes it easy to handle all the platform-specific implementation and focus on the business logic and user experience when building your UIs.
+This makes it easy to handle all the platform-specific implementation details, so you can focus on the business logic and user experience when building your UIs.

 ### Dependencies